-As at March 2016, West Suffolk councils employed 625 staff, with a voluntary staff turnover rate of 10.79% and an average sickness level of 6.61 days per full time equivalent (FTE) member of staff during 2015/16.
-This absence level was lower than the average of 8.54 days lost per FTE in district/borough councils in the East of England.
+As at March 2017, West Suffolk councils employed 629 staff, with a voluntary staff turnover rate of 9.32% and an average sickness level of 6.77 days per full time equivalent (FTE) member of staff during 2016/17.
+This absence level was lower than the average of 7.64 days lost per FTE in district/borough councils in the East of England1.

 St Edmundsbury Borough Council is committed to investing in all West Suffolk staff, through corporate learning opportunities, bespoke training, and individual qualifications.
 Along with Forest Heath, St Edmundsbury has a particular focus on bringing in and bringing on local school leavers through apprenticeships.
-For example, 35 out of 53 new apprentices recruited by West Suffolk over the past 5 years have gone on to secure permanent employment with the councils.
+For example, West Suffolk have employed 38 young apprentices since 2014, of which 12 are still studying and 17 secured further employment with the councils.